 Influences

-My father was a singer, guitarist, and sax player in a number of professional bands until I was a couple years old.
+My father was a singer, guitarist, and sax player in a number of regional bands.
 Two memories of watching him play at home: the way my body thrummed with the vibration of a plucked guitar string, and my terror over his amp’s spring reverb when dropped, like a dog to a vacuum cleaner.
-Many evenings were spent at home listening to albums with my parents, especially early Barry Manilow, and though I knew nothing of music, I can’t help but think I absorbed arrangement and composition theory through vinyl osmosis.
+Many evenings were spent at home listening to albums with my parents, especially early Barry Manilow, and though I knew nothing of music, I certainly absorbed arrangement and composition theory through osmosis.

-I picked up the guitar myself at age 13, and shortly thereafter found myself wandering the Sears records aisles under heavy sedation following oral surgery while my mother ran errands.
-The cover of David Lee Roth’s Eat ‘Em and Smile screamed at me, and I just had to know what this feral beast sounded like.
+I took up guitar at age 13, soon thereafter wandering Sears under heavy sedation following oral surgery.
+The cover of David Lee Roth’s Eat ‘Em and Smile screamed at me, and I just had to know what that feral beast sounded like.
 On the turntable, though, it was Steve Vai’s growling, acrobatic guitar hysterics that dared me to take command of the instrument.
 I connected the dots from Roth to Van Halen, which kept me in the woodshed through most of high school.
 Randy Rhoads, George Lynch, Nuno Bettencourt, Vito Bratta, Joe Satriani—I was obsessed with adding their techniques to my arsenal.
 Hendrix, Stevie Ray, Gilmour.
-I remember learning and practicing Pink Floyd’s The Wall in its entirety.
-In college it was guys like Eric Johnson, Michael Hedges, and Jeff Beck.
-I couldn’t play like them—still can’t—but their mastery of the instrument continues to push me.
+I remember learning The Wall in its entirety.
+In college it was stuff like Eric Johnson, Michael Hedges, and Jeff Beck.
+I can’t play like them, but their mastery of the instrument continues to push me.

 Once I started recording—first on a little cassette four-track, then in pro studios with bands, and later at home in my own studio—the bigger songwriting picture became my focus.
 I spent more time playing keyboards, bass, and singing (horribly) to get my ideas across.
-Lyrically, I’ve always been inspired by Leonard Cohen and Roger Waters, who write with lots of metaphor and symbolism.
-I like lines that allow the listener to interpret and participate.
-Over the years, my songwriting has evolved from progressive leanings to more and more simplicity: ideally they could be expressed with just a voice and acoustic guitar.
-These days I find myself listening to a lot of singer/songwriters like Tom Waits, Ben Folds, and John Paul White, as well as progressive artists like Steven Wilson, The Aristocrats, The Reign of Kindo, The Winery Dogs, and Sigur Ros.
-Film scores by guys like Jon Brion, Clint Mansell, and Alexander Desplat.
+Lyrically, I’ve always been inspired by those who write with lots of metaphor and symbolism, allowing the listener to interpret and participate.
+My songwriting has simplified, and these days I find myself drawn to a lot of singer/songwriters like Jason Isbell, Tom Waits, and Jeff Buckley, as well as fusion/prog musos like The Aristocrats, Vulfpeck, Steely Dan, Neal Morse, Steven Wilson, and The Winery Dogs.
 And of course classics like Stevie Wonder, Deep Purple, and The Beach Boys.

 A Few Things I’ve Learned